Quiz 1

 What does it mean to say that that

-is a higher-order function?
++is a variable-arity function?

 Problem 2